JumpingMonkey/php-weather-api/README.md

 A modern PHP-based Weather API that provides current weather data using the Visual Crossing Weather API.
 Features include Redis caching, OpenAPI documentation, and Docker deployment.

+> 🎯 This project is based on the [Weather API Wrapper Service](https://roadmap.sh/projects/weather-api-wrapper-service) from roadmap.sh

 ## Features

 - 🌤 Real-time weather data from Visual Crossing